What is the bar exam, and why is it important?

 What is the UBE?

 Each jurisdiction has the authority to decide what components to include in its bar exam.
 However, most jurisdictions have agreed to use the same test and adopted the Uniform Bar Examination (UBE®) to promote score portability.
-For a comprehensive map of all U.S. states and territories that have adopted the UBE, click here.
+You can find the comprehensive map of all U.S. states and territories that have adopted the UBE, at the NCBEX website.
 Each jurisdiction can determine its minimum passing score, and examinees can seek to transfer their UBE jurisdiction score to another UBE jurisdiction.
 The NCBE creates the three components of the UBE: